 Lavazza Coffee Design — Piazza S. Fedele, 2

-These are a few cafes and bakeries that were on my must-visit list, but I didn’t have enough time to check them out on my trip to Milan.
+These are a few cafes and bakeries that were on my must-visit list, but I didn’t have enough time to check them out on my trip.
 I hope you’ll give them a try, and if you do — let me know how it went!

 Giacomo Caffè — a literary cafe located a few minutes walk from Duomo.